RCGP Northern Ireland

 - Dr Michael Smyth, FRCGP

 - Associates in Training.
 RCGP NI engage with Associates in Training via a number of mediums including College wide member bulletins and educational events specifically targeted towards their needs, this includes the annual Life as a Locum Event in March.
-The next AiT event will be a computer workshop on the 30th August 2014.
+The next AiT event will be the 2015 Life as a Locum event.
 For more information or to register please contact firstname.lastname@example.org.
-The AiT rep for 2013-2014 is Dr Steven Kinnear.
-Should you wish to get in touch with Dr Kinnear please contact email@example.com
+Should you wish to get in touch with the central AiT committee please contact email@example.com

 - 'First5®'.
 RCGP NI engage with 'First5®’ via a number of mediums including College wide member bulletins and educational events.
 The last event held was a 'Sexual Health, Problems in Pregnancy and Domestic Violence' workshop in March 2014, with the next 'First5®’ event due to take place in March 2014.
 If you have any suggestions of topics you would be interested in please contact firstname.lastname@example.org.
 The 'First5®' rep for 2013-2014 is Dr Alexander Murray.
 Should you wish to get in touch with Dr Murray please contact email@example.com